JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 Then the xai.wasm file can be converted to binary code using a tool like this one: https://wasdk.github.io/wasmcodeexplorer/

-Use that binary format code to deploy the hook to Carol account (hook account, issuer), it has to be set as "ttPayment" and in this case with these 2 parameters corresponding to XAH Wietse oracle (you can use this Xrplwin tool to set the hook, login and paste the binary code and follow instructions: https://xahau.xrplwin.com/tools/hook/from-binary):
+Use that binary format code to deploy the hook to Carol account (hook account, issuer), it has to be set as "ttPayment" and in this case with these 2 install parameters corresponding to XAH Wietse oracle (you can use this Xrplwin tool to set the hook, login and paste the binary code and follow instructions: https://xahau.xrplwin.com/tools/hook/from-binary):

 Parameter 1. parameter name "oracle_lo" = 6F7261636C655F6C6F, acting as Carlos (low oracle) binary account (Wietse oracle: rXUMMaPpZqPutoRszR29jtC8amWq3APkx) = 05B5F43AF717B81948491FB7079E4F173F4ECEB3

 Parameter 2. parameter name "oracle_hi" = 6F7261636C655F6869, acting as Charlie (high oracle) binary account (Wietse oracle: r9PfV3sQpKLWxccdg3HL2FXKxGW2orAcLE) = 5BEF921A217D57FDA5B56D5B40BEE40D1AC1127F

-SetHook transaction (Example 2 code is the same as Exampe 1, xai.c, xai.wasm, just changes the oracles parameters while installation): https://xahau.xrplwin.com/tx/499D3AB0E35606AA2C660066C88E4EA8F7D91CA99972F8DBC7F771F7D3FA6102
+SetHook transaction (Example 2 code is the same as Exampe 1, xai.c, xai.wasm, just changes the install parameters while installation): https://xahau.xrplwin.com/tx/499D3AB0E35606AA2C660066C88E4EA8F7D91CA99972F8DBC7F771F7D3FA6102

 ### Using the protocol